shellhunter/gocewl/README.md

 ## Usage
 Run `gocewl --help` to display the commandline options.

-`gocewl -u <url>` will crawl the specified URL with the default parameters.
+`gocewl <url>` will crawl the specified URL with the default parameters.

 ## Todos